wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 [ssti-injection]:         ../../attacks-vulns-list.md#serverside-template-injection-ssti
 [overlimit-res]:          ../../attacks-vulns-list.md#overlimiting-of-computational-resources

-# Using search and filters
+# Event Search and Filters

-Wallarm provides convenient methods for searching detected attacks and incidents.
-In the **Events** section of Wallarm Console, there are the following search methods available:
+Wallarm provides convenient methods for searching detected events (attacks and incidents).
+In the **Attacks** and **Incidents** sections of Wallarm Console, the following search methods available:

 * **Filters** to select filtering criteria
 * **Search field** to input search queries with attributes and modifiers similar to human language